KenKundert/sshconfig/README.rst

 a conditional that is only executed when if local_host_name is either ``www`` or ``mail``.
 These are the hosts with the old version of SSH.

+One more thing to look out for when using older versions of SSH; they may not support the *proxyJump* setting.
+You can generally use ``ProxyCommand "ssh
+<jumphost> -W %h:%p"` instead.

 Related Software
 ----------------